akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The sweet scent of her mother faded from the linens over the month that followed, until the bed was only stale straw and cold fabric.

 And so came the day when it seemed right to change the bedding.
-While her father was out in the village, she washed the blankets in the river and beat them dry on the stones, then folded her mother's things into the chest at the foot of the bed.
+While her father was out in the village, she washed the blankets in the river and beat them dry on the stones, then folded her mother’s things into the chest at the foot of the bed.
 She did not tell him.
 She simply did it.

 When he returned and saw the change, he stopped with a sharp intake of air.
 For a moment his face was unreadable.
-Then he noted the fresh linen, the neatened chest, the bed made clean, and the cut flowers in his wife's favourite vase.
+Then he noted the fresh linen, the neatened chest, the bed made clean, and the cut flowers in his wife’s favourite vase.
 He did not speak at once.
 The silence stretched, and Beatrice felt the weight of it press against her chest.

 He crossed the room slowly, sat on the edge of the bed, and put his hand on the pillow where Aldwina’s head had rested.
 He sat there for a long time.